© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Meerbrook sough portal 380m south west of Leashaw Farm is a scheduled monument protected by Historic England under reference 1017652.
 View the official record →

-Meerbrook sough portal is a drainage adit located in the Peak District of Derbyshire.
+Meerbrook sough portal is a drainage adit located in Derbyshire that forms part of the historical mining infrastructure of the Peak District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017652.

 Meerbrook sough portal 380m south west of Leashaw Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017652.